Mitigating Catastrophic Forgetting using Context-Dependent Learning

 We examine this for the usecase of building resource-efficient, accurate and adaptable memory management techniues.
 Virtual memory management techniques such as prefetching and eviction are important sequential problems.
 They affect the throughput and application turnaround time.
 With the emergence of new applications and the need for dynamic execution, memory management techniques that can learn memory access patterns must be developed rather than relying on hard-coded heuristics that cannot adapt to newer patterns.
 Memory access prefetching is a good problem to demonstrate how learning-based mechanisms are required to be accurate i.e. resistant to catastrophic forgetting and resource-efficient while adapting to emerging applications.
 We specifically examine the recently created memory access prefetchers based on LSTMs.

 We observe that similar to a neural network, the human brain is constantly confronted with tasks.
 It discovers and employs contextual cues to learn and recall these tasks.
 We use this observation and deploy context-dependent learning in neural networks, which mitigates CF while being more resource-efficient than existing CF mitigation strategies.
 We propose maintaining distinct cell-state memories in the LSTM for each task in order to maintain distinct contexts.
-The initial prototype studies with the proposed method show 16 times less external storage usage and is 1.6 times faster in training time compared to existing CF mitigation strategies.
-We plan to further continue this investigation of implementing context-dependent recall to mitigate catastrophic forgetting in more neural network architectures such as transformers.
+The initial prototype studies with the proposed method showed 16 times less external storage usage and is 1.6 times faster in training time compared to existing CF mitigation strategies.

 Paper: